& Managing Editor

 Her first book-length collection Outlandish will be published by Bloodaxe Books in 2022.

 Sophie F Baker is a poet of some sort and one of the founding editors of Butcher's Dog.
 She loves a Collegiate Shag and can occasionally be found teaching others how to partake - as well as working as a magazine editor for her local Wildlife Trust.

 Photo: Lea L'Attentive.

 Dog House Review

-Beth Watt (she/her) is a queer writer and gobshite based in Newcastle upon Tyne.
-Since abandoning an almost finished PhD in Postcolonial Literature she has worked in marketing at Mslexia Magazine and Lawrence & Wishart, Britain’s oldest radical publisher.
-These days she’s a pen for hire, and writes words for all manner of things.
+Beth Watt (she/her) is a queer writer based in Newcastle upon Tyne.
+She has worked in marketing at Mslexia Magazine and Lawrence & Wishart, Britain’s oldest radical publisher.
 She’s passionate about workers’ rights, accessible healthcare, and destigmatising mental illness.
 90% of her time is spent wrangling her mischievous cats.

 Hannah Hodgson is a poet living with a life-limiting illness.
 Her work has been published by BBC Arts, The Poetry Society and Magma amongst others.

 Where I’d Watch Plastic Trees Not Grow was published by Verve Poetry Press in Feb 2021.
 She won a Northern Writers Award in 2020, and the Poetry Business New Poets Prize in 2021.
 Her first collection is due from Seren in early 2022.

 Karl Knights is a freelance journalist.
 His poetry and prose have appeared in The Guardian, The Dark Horse, Poetry London and elsewhere.

 He is a winner of the 2021 New Poets Prize.
 His debut pamphlet, Kin, is forthcoming from The Poetry Business in 2022.